HegemanLab/atomicWeightsDecimal/README.md

 Per IUPAC, only elements with stable isotopes are included.

 Chemical elements can be called from the dictionary using the element's chemical symbol (e.g., `"H"`) as a key which returns a dictionary of weights.
-The dictionary of weights consists of (1) standard weight with the key`standard` and (2) most-abundant isotope weight with the key `abundant`. u Decimal and integer objects is acceptable and desirable, because arithemtic between the two does not degrade measurement resolution and <sup>12</sup>C has infinite resolution.
+The dictionary of weights consists of (1) standard weight with the key`standard` and (2) most-abundant isotope weight with the key `abundant`.
+Decimal and integer objects is acceptable and desirable, because arithemtic between the two does not degrade measurement resolution and <sup>12</sup>C has infinite resolution.

 Tab characters are used as whitespace in the dictionary to simplify regex manipulation.

 A for loop iterates through all chemical element's weights.

 ## Caution

 Care should be taken when applying these measurements.
 Standard weights may not be applicable to high-resolution mass spectrometry.
 Some elements have multiple stable isotopes with similar relative abundances.
 For instance, 50.69% of Bromine is <sup>79</sup>Br and the other 49.31% is <sup>81</sup>Br.
-Chlorine's isotope abundances are particularily relevant to biochemists: 75.76% <sup>35</sup>Cl (`34.9688527 71 Da`) and 24.24% <sup>37</sup>Cl (`36.96590260 Da`).
+Chlorine's isotope abundances are particularly relevant to biochemists: 75.76% <sup>35</sup>Cl (`34.9688527 71 Da`) and 24.24% <sup>37</sup>Cl (`36.96590260 Da`).